memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/evm-tools-and-res/eth-libs.md

 ## **Ethers.js Library**
 ---

 The ethers.js library provides tools to interact with Ethereum Nodes with JavaScript, similar to web3.js.
-Kusari has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a Kusari node as if they were doing so on Ethereum.
+SwapDex has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a SwapDex node as if they were doing so on Ethereum.

-### **Setup Ethers.js with Kusari**
+### **Setup Ethers.js with SwapDex**

 To get started with the ethers.js library, install it using the following command: